anki-code/xonsh-binary/README.md

 * Just for demo: **xonsh-musl-binary** - musl-build of xonsh 0.17.0 binary with Python 3.10 from [python-cmake-buildsystem](https://github.com/python-cmake-buildsystem/python-cmake-buildsystem).
 SQLite3 is disabled in this build (PR is welcome!).
 * [Find another path](https://gregoryszorc.com/docs/pyoxidizer/main/pyoxidizer_comparisons.html).

+## Known issues

+### Binary is not working

+Do not try to run x86_64 binary files on Mac because it has aarch64 architecture.

 ## Drafts

 In the `./drafts` directory you can find drafts of Dockerfiles that is not completed.